luplatina/Clinicaltrial_mining/README.md

 * contact info

-## Leukemia was used as a demo
+## Demostration 1: Leukemia trials information
 A step by step series to extract the info of certain disease is to use a terminal, run as follow :

 The start time distribution for completed and recruiting trials are presented.
 And the ratio of drug and biological treatment was shown in the bar chart.
 ![figure_1](https://cloud.githubusercontent.com/assets/19654472/24596048/193aa4ac-180a-11e7-8d22-80bf9ef6b9f3.png)

-## Contact information for Leukemia recruiting trials
+## Demostration 2: Recruiting Leukemia trials contact information

 NCT00167219
  Kim Nelson, RN   Masonic Cancer Center, University of Minnesota